 Celebrities of social media, the rulers of the internet, cats seem to easily be one of the most popular pets present in many households around the world.
-These loving fur-babies seem to have an array of personalities, ranging from quiet and affectionate to sassy and stand-offish.
-Like our friends and family, cats come in all personalities, shades and colors.
+Black cats are often followed by certain stigmas or stereotypes, however.
+We’re here to debunk them!
+Here are our top favorite facts about black cats!

 We have two black cats at Basepaws, Nessie and Suffie.
 They are our friends, our mascots and our marketing geniuses.
 We LOVE them both, and we love their beautiful black coats, yet many cat-lovers often frown upon adopting a black cat because of the strange stigma that suggests black cats are a symbol of bad luck or are the associate of evil (enter spooky music here…).
 We scratch our heads with wonder..WHY?